-A complete guide on how to hire React Native app developers
+A complete guide on how to hire React Native developers

-If you’re planning to build your mobile application and save money and time resources as well, you might want to hire React Native app developers.
+If you’re planning to build your mobile app and save money and time resources as well, you might want to hire React Native developer.
 We’ll further discuss what hiring model to prefer, what to look for in an employee or a company providing outsourcing services, and how we found specialists for React Native app development.

 Finding the right fit for the project is a time-consuming campaign, but it is worth it when you are looking for a long-term solution.
 It’s a tough path as there are pitfalls that seem subtle at first, but it’s better to be aware of them before you start interviewing potential candidates.

-This model suits those who want to hire developers for a short period of time; it’s a project-based contract.
+This model suits those who want to hire React Native developer for a short period of time; it’s a project-based contract.
 Once a freelancer builds an app for your business, your working relationship ends.
-You don’t need an in-house engineer if you’re planning to build just a single app to test a business hypothesis.
+You don’t need an in-house engineer if you’re planning to build just a single mobile app to test a business hypothesis.

-What is the main pitfall here, apart from finding React Native app developers independently?
+What is the main pitfall here, apart from finding a developer independently?
 We would say it’s maintenance.
 An outsourcing company or in-house employees take responsibility for what they’ve created, whereas the obligations of a freelance worker are not that strong, unless you propose signing a contract, which terms may not be accepted anyways.
 The riskiest aspect of unreliability is deadlines.
 Unfortunately, evidence shows that freelance workers tend to postpone and delay the results of work, often being involved in several projects at once.

 You can trust the creation of your digital product to the proven contractors.
-They have teams that have already proven themselves on projects and have experience in commercial development, e.g. Ronas IT has built over 30 apps just with React Native and over 400 projects in general.
+They have teams that have already proven themselves on projects and have experience in software development, e.g. Ronas IT has built over 30 mobile apps just with React Native framework and over 400 projects in general.

-These were short intros of hiring models.
+These were short intros of ways you can find tech specialists.
 In the following parts, we’ll discuss how to choose an engineer or an outsourcing company for making your app.
 Should you prefer contract-based work or growing your own team, take a look at the skills we’ve listed below.

 A required skill set for the role